 EE1 Fall Welcome Week Events/Move-In

-The weekend before fall classes begin, EE1s and their families come together in the School of Pharmacy to hear from Dean David D. Allen, Associate Dean of Academic Affairs Kris Harrell, Assistant Dean of Student Services Chelsea Bennett and a host of others, for a specially-designed program aimed at both ensuring new students are set up for a great first semester of college and providing new students with opportunities to grow closer to fellow EE1s, mentors, staff, etc.
+The weekend before fall classes begin, EE1s and their families come together in the School of Pharmacy to hear from Dean Donna Strum, Associate Dean of Academic Affairs Kris Harrell, the Student Affairs office and a host of others, for a specially-designed program aimed at both ensuring new students are set up for a great first semester of college and providing new students with opportunities to grow closer to fellow EE1s, mentors, staff, etc.

 Shortly after being admitted to the program, new early entry students are paired with mentors.
 These mentors are older pharmacy students (and former participants in the Early Entry Program), having shared the same experience EE1s will go through in their first year of the program.

 Each month during the school year, early entry students come together for meetings in the School of Pharmacy.
 In addition to hearing from guest speakers on a wide variety of topics, students meet both as a group and as individual classes to discuss important happenings in the program.

 In addition to receiving academic support through Supplemental Instruction (SI) Sessions for BISC 160 (Biology) and CHEM 105 (Chemistry) through each respective department, tutoring is offered on a weekly basis each semester for early entry students.

 To ensure holistic and meaningful experiences beyond just the classroom, a number of social events are held throughout the year in which early entry students come together for some fun with fellow students, mentors and even faculty and staff.